 • Add in the garlic, salt, and pepper, and cook for another minute.
 Transfer the mixture to a large bowl.

-2 cloves garlic, ¾ teaspoon kosher salt, ½ teaspoon ground black pepper
+2 cloves garlic, ¾ tsp kosher salt, ½ tsp ground black pepper

-• Once the bread is done, increase the oven temperature to 350°F.
+• Once the bread is toasted, take it out and increase the oven temperature to 350°F.

 • Add the bread, parsley, sage, thyme, chicken broth, and eggs to the large bowl.
 Toss well until the bread is coated and has absorbed some of the liquid.

-2 tablespoons chopped fresh parsley, 1 tablespoon chopped fresh sage, 1 teaspoon fresh thyme leaves, 1½ cups low-sodium chicken broth, 2 large eggs
+2 tbsp chopped fresh parsley, 1 tbsp chopped fresh sage, 1 tsp fresh thyme leaves, 1½ cups low-sodium chicken broth, 2 large eggs

 • Transfer to the prepared baking dish.
-Cover with foil and bake for 30 minutes.
+Cover with foil and bake for 30 minutes at 350°F.

-• Remove the foil and bake for another 10 minutes, until the top is golden.
+• Remove the foil and bake for another 10 minutes, until the top is golden brown and the middle does not jiggle when you gently shake the baking pan.

 • Garnish with more herbs, if desired, and serve warm.